revyos-rocm/rocm-rocsparse/docs/reference/reproducibility.rst

 The reproducibility of :cpp:func:`rocsparse_Xbsrmm() <rocsparse_sbsrmm>`,
 :cpp:func:`rocsparse_Xgebsrmm() <rocsparse_sgebsrmm>`, and
-:cpp:func:`rocsparse_Xcsrmm() <rocsparse_scsrmm>` is more complicated depending on whether A is transposed or not.
-See the below chart to determine whether these routines are deterministic.
+:cpp:func:`rocsparse_Xcsrmm() <rocsparse_scsrmm>` is more complicated, depending on whether A is transposed or not.
+See the chart below to determine whether these routines are deterministic.

 +-----------------------------------------------+-----------------+-----------------+